 One practical note that surprises many people: charge everything you can before each high-altitude day.
 Wi-Fi and device charging at higher teahouses is available but costs extra, and power banks become your best friend above Dingboche.

-One of the most genuinely underrated aspects of the EBC trek is the teahouse culture, and we think it deserves more than a footnote.
+One of the most genuinely underrated aspects of the EBC trek is the teahouse culture, and it deserves more than a footnote.

 The food is simple, calorie-rich, and genuinely good.
-Dal bhat (rice), lentil soup, vegetable curry, and pickles is the staple dish of the Nepali mountains, and most teahouses offer unlimited refills of it.
+Dal bhat — rice, lentil soup, vegetable curry, and pickles — is the staple dish of the Nepali mountains, and most teahouses offer unlimited refills.
 It's the meal that fuels the trek, and most trekkers who initially approach it with mild skepticism end up craving it by day five.
 Noodle soup, fried rice, pasta, and various breakfast options round out the menu.

 We've guided a lot of treks over the years.
 These are the patterns we see most often in trekkers who struggle.

 Not breaking in boots before the trip causes more grief than almost anything else.
-We mentioned it in the gear section, but it deserves repeating because we see it every season without fail.
+We see it every season without fail.

 Not drinking enough water is surprisingly common at altitude, where thirst signals can be muted.
 Three to four liters a day is the target.
 It feels like a lot.
 Drink it anyway.

-At Nepal Himalayas Trekking, we've built our approach to the EBC trek around a few principles that we think separate a meaningful experience from a rushed one.
+At Nepal Himalayas Trekking, we've built our approach to the EBC trek around a few principles that separate a meaningful experience from a rushed one.

 The first is pacing.
 We don't cut itineraries short to save a day.
-The extra day are the acclimatization hike, the slow morning at Tengboche, the afternoon spent sitting outside a teahouse watching clouds move around Ama Dablam which is not wasted time.
+The acclimatization hike, the slow morning at Tengboche, the afternoon spent sitting outside a teahouse watching clouds move around Ama Dablam — that's not wasted time.
 It's the point.
 People who hurry through this trek to "complete" it often tell us they feel they missed something.
 People who slow down and settle into the rhythm of the mountains almost universally say it was one of the most important experiences of their lives.

 The Everest Base Camp trek in 2026 is one of the most well-supported, well-documented, and genuinely life-changing trekking routes in the world.
 The trails are established.
 The teahouses are good.
 The guides are experienced.
 The communities you'll move through are some of the warmest and most culturally rich you'll find anywhere on Earth.